SAP-samples/teched2025-DT265/exercises/ex2/README.md

       3. Copy the **clientid** of the **credentials** property.
 Add it to your notes for later use (MTXClientID).
       4. Copy the **clientsecret** of the **credentials** property.
 Add it to your notes for later use (MTXClientSecret).

-   3. Open a new terminal in your SAP Business Application Studio space (Strg + Shift + C).
+   3. Open a new terminal in your SAP Business Application Studio space (Control + Shift + C).

    4. In the terminal, execute the following statement to log in to the MTX module.
 Use the entries and statement from your notes.